RonanQuigley/isomorphic-hot-reload-boilerplate/README.md

 Port is your desired port number and the debug option is for enabling/disabling logging via morgan.

+## Known Issues

+Using paths with spaces i.e. C:/users/foo/project/my project/ may result in a 404 response when serving files in memory.
+Workaround is to ensure your project paths have no spaces in them.

 ## Support & Suggestions

 Please [open an issue](https://github.com/RonanQuigley/isomorphic-hot-reload-boilerplate/issues) for support.